theheking/intro-to-r/content/4_dplyr.md

 It is built to work directly with data frames.

 ### Load Metadata CSV File
-Please rerun the command from Monday's session.
+Please rerun the command from the earlier session.
 This might be different depending on where you are within your directory.

 ```
 metadata <- read.csv("data/Ecoli_metadata.csv", stringsAsFactors = TRUE)